Project Summary

 Background

 Salmonella sequestered in bovine peripheral lymph nodes are a potential source of ground beef contamination, and it has been proposed that contamination of these nodes may occur via bacteria introduced in abrasions on the hide and/or by biting arthropods.
 The biological characteristics of the horn fly, Haematobia irritans (L.) (Diptera: Muscidae), lend itself to this possible route of Salmonella introduction.
 The location where horn flies cluster on cattle and the seasonal occurrence of this biting fly coincide with both the recent intradermal challenge models using Salmonella and the evidence for seasonality of Salmonella prevalence.
 More importantly, these flies are intimately associated with their bovine host and leave the host only intermittently to oviposit in fresh manure pats.
 Cattle hides and feces have high concentrations of Salmonella and are prime sources for tactile exposure of horn flies to microbial pathogens.
 Fly grooming behavior following contact with pathogens in the manure pat or on its host can facilitate the distribution of these microbes over the fly’s surface, particularly to its mouthparts.
 This creates a scenario in which horn flies can mechanically transmit Salmonella as they breach the skin barrier while acquiring a blood‐meal.
 Despite this critical possibility, the horn fly‐Salmonella interaction remains unclear.
-The overall, long‐term goal of this project is to enhance the safety of beef production through a better understanding of the insect‐microbe interactions that may contribute to increased levels of pathogenic Salmonella in feedyard and dairy cattle.
+The overall, long‐term goal of this project was to enhance the safety of beef production through a better understanding of the insect‐microbe interactions that may contribute to increased levels of pathogenic Salmonella in feedyard and dairy cattle.

 The objectives of the project were to: